Blattella asahinai: Habitat and behaviour

 Asian cockroaches are predominantly found outdoors in shaded mulched, composted areas where fresh plant litter accumulates as well as in damp areas.
 Large areas of grass or leaf litter are what the Asian cockroach gravitates towards.
 When the Asian cockroach is happy with the chosen location, they are the dominant cockroach and take over the location where they tend to form hordes of 30,000 to 250,000 cockroaches per acre.
 Its population reaches its zenith in late August and declines rapidly with the onset of cool weather.
 Asian cockroaches are the most active at dusk and are attracted to light-coloured surfaces and bright lights.
 This means at dusk, the Asian cockroach may fly towards the home and enter through open doors and windows but indoor invasions occur rarely.
 While other cockroaches carry diseases and bacterium, as of today, research has not suggested that the Asian cockroach carries any pathogens or diseases.
 However, they do come into contact with other bacteria due to their habitat preferences being around homes with outdoor pathogens, animal feces, and fungi.

 Mulch preferences

 Leaf litter of all kinds is where the Asian cockroach is most commonly found.
 In the Southern states of America, typical mulch types include cypress, oak leaf litter, pine, rubber, and topsoil.
 As leaf litter is used as domestic mulching for general purpose landscaping, using this type of mulch can affect how dense indoor populations of the Asian cockroach can be.
-They are predominantly a nocturnal species of cockroach, although they live and breed outdoors, they are attracted to light sources will find their way into buildings.
+They are predominantly a nocturnal species of cockroach, although they live and breed outdoors, they are attracted to light sources and will find their way into buildings.
 These can include homes, office buildings, and restaurants.
 The Asian cockroach stays clear of topsoil and rubber mulch and has very little interaction with cypress mulch.
 During adverse weather conditions such as cold weather or dry conditions, the Asian cockroach burrows down into the leaf litter.